steven-halla/casino_hell/README.md

 we can add a day anytime player wants to re arm their items allow 1 paid version of 500 gold membership

+state.player.enhanced_luck this is not saved so if you use coin save and reset game you lose the luck bonus, in the future will need to have enhnaced stats be saved

 ------------------------TO DO LIST CREATED AUG 4TH--------------------------------------------